Demerol Uses, Side Effects, and Risk of Addiction

 Demerol Addiction

-Addiction is a risk of taking Demerol because it is an opioid.
-Studies have shown that Demerol is less potent than morphine in regards to physical dependence, but since Demerol is faster-acting than other opioids, the addiction risk remains strong.
+Demerol is an opioid, and because of this, it carries with it a risk of addiction.
+Studies have shown that Demerol is less potent than morphine in terms of physical dependence, but because Demerol is faster-acting than other opioids, the addiction risk remains strong.

 Demerol Overdose